 - Can I open and close my hands?

-- Am I thinking clearly?
+- Am I thinking and talking clearly? (observers to check)

 - I’m not shivering